 You prepare by reading a set list of readings selected from across Regent's concentrations (approximately 4,000 pages).
+Contact the MACS exam coordinator, Matt Lynch, to discuss reading and exam timing further.

 The written examination is a take-home exam that will be completed during the course of one week and focuses on integrative questions related to the reading list.
 The exam will be made available on Moodle, and you will upload your written answers to that same site.